alex-robinson/coordinates/README.md

 ```

-In the above example, the arrays `var_ccsm3` and `var_grl` should already be defined in the program.
+In the above example, the 2D arrays `var_ccsm3` and `var_grl` should already be defined in the program.
 The only additional variables that need to be defined to complete a mapping are:
 `gCCSM3`, `gGRL` and `map1`.
 Furthermore, defining the mapping between the two grids is trivial,
 since all the necessary grid information is accessible in the grid objects.
 The user simply specifies how many nearest neighbors to check for.
 In this way,
 the additional code needed to incorporate mapping via the coordinates
 library is as minimal as possible.
-Note: the array `mask_map` can also be
+Note: the 2D array `mask_map` can also be
 used to track which points in the target array were overwritten by the mapping.

 For a more complete example based on similar definitions, see the test program **test_ccsm3.f90**,
 which includes mapping tests to various regional domains and back to the global grid, as defined
-in the paper about oblique stereographic projections by Reerink et al. (2010): www.geosci-model-dev.net/3/13/2010/
+in the paper about oblique stereographic projections by
+Reerink et al. (2010, www.geosci-model-dev.net/3/13/2010/).
-The example can be made by calling `make ccsm3`.
+The example can be made by calling `make ccsm3` (see below in **Makefile** for details).

 ## Projections